Article Badge Image

 PPO plans have higher premiums compared to HMOs.

-EPOs are like HMOs in that you’re also required to use doctors, hospitals, and other healthcare providers within a specific network.
+EPOs are like HMOs because you must also use doctors, hospitals, and other healthcare providers within a specific network.

 Pros